renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.variable.rst

 variable gives a new, discrete variable.
 The new variable can compute its values from the original one.

-    >>> from Orange.preprocess import DomainDiscretizer
+    >>> from Arithmos.preprocess import DomainDiscretizer
     >>> discretizer = DomainDiscretizer()
     >>> d_iris = discretizer(iris)
     >>> d_iris[0]